 \subsection{Cyclic variation}

-As a consequence of the cyclic variation of the mean field, the transport coefficients are also varying cyclically.
+As a consequence of the cyclic variation of the mean field, the transport coefficients also vary cyclically.
 In \Fig{avcyl}, we plot the cyclic variations of the diagonal components of $\aalpha$ and $\bbeta$, along with $\ggamma$, $\ddelta$ and the corresponding toroidal and radial mean field for a typical cycle, the definition and computation of which was described in \Sec{sec:mag_gen}.
-By folding the cycles on top of each other, one basically filters out the variation based on the cyclic magnetic field.
-To distinguish the cyclic variations from the time variations discussed in \Sec{sec:var}, we add the superscript `M' to the symbols; e.g.\ $\alpha^{\rm vM}_{ii}$.
+By folding the cycles on top of one another, one basically filters out the variation based on the cyclic magnetic field.
+To distinguish the cyclic variations from the time variations discussed in \Sec{sec:var}, we add the superscript ``M'' to the symbols; for example,\ $\alpha^{\rm vM}_{ii}$.
 All coefficients show clear cyclic variations with the activity cycle period (= half the magnetic cycle period), owed to the quadratic effect of the mean field on the velocity fluctuations.
-In many cases this is best visible at high latitudes. $\alphatt$ and $\delta_\phi$ seem to be predominantly quenched by the toroidal field, while $\alpharr$, $\gamma_\phi$, $\gamma_r$, $\gamma_\theta$,$\delta_r$ and the shown components of $\bbeta$ seem to be predominantly quenched by the radial field as indicated by the pattern at high latitudes.
+In many cases, this is clearly visible at high latitudes. $\alphatt$ and $\delta_\phi$ seem to be predominantly quenched by the toroidal field, while $\alpharr$, $\gamma_\phi$, $\gamma_r$, $\gamma_\theta$,$\delta_r$ and the shown components of $\bbeta$ seem to be predominantly quenched by the radial field as indicated by the pattern at high latitudes.
 At lower latitudes, the variations exhibit time scales shorter than the activity cycle, which cause a noisy signal when folding the cycles.
 The fast poleward migrating constituent of $\mean{B}_\phi$ near the surface at low latitudes (ghosts of which are visible in \Fig{avcyl}), discussed in \cite{WKKB14} and \cite{KKOBWKP15}, is one candidate for causing such a signal.
-As discussed in \cite{KKOBWKP15} for a similar run, this high-frequency dynamo mode is highly incoherent over time, i.e. cycle length and phase change on short time scales, which can well be the cause of the noisy appearance when averaged over several cycles.
+As discussed in \cite{KKOBWKP15} for a similar run, this high-frequency dynamo mode is highly incoherent over time, that is, cycle length and phase change on short time scales, which could well be the cause of the noisy appearance when averaged over several cycles.